 3. Product Recommendation

-Today, many eCommerce store merchants use Machine Learning models to offer the most relevant products to customers by analyzing their historical behavior.
+Today, many eCommerce store merchants use the application of Machine Learning in business to offer the most relevant products to customers by analyzing their historical behavior.
 Machine Learning helps merchants improve cross-selling opportunities, which in turn, improves customer experience and sales.

 Industries to Look Out for Machine Learning Disruption